goutamir007/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-data-model-and-model-driven-app.md

 > This content will be updated soon to reflect the latest terminology.

-# Lab 02: Data model and model-driven app
+# Lab 02.1: Data model and model-driven app

-In this lab you will be implementing the data model for the solution and building a model-driven app that will be used by anyone fixing problems or managing the overall effort.
+In this lab you will be implementing the data model for the solution and building a model-driven app that will be used for fixing problems or managing the overall effort.

 ## What you will learn